-Figure 8 - Round dryer installation location
+Figure 8 - Installation location for round dryer

 Outlet Moisture Sensor Installation

 Sensor Types

 The standard fin type outlet moisture sensor for new installations is identical to the inlet fin sensor.
 The two sensors are typically interchangeable.

 The standard configuration of the DM510 includes the choice of either a bypass or an inline chute with rotary feed.
 It is strongly recommended that one of these chutes be employed.